madhukard/misc/Questions/README.md

   * Graceful Degradation

+  * First, its important to take a look at any analytics you can to see what browsers and devices your users are using.
+Next of course, it depends on the content.
+I've used various approaches (graceful degradation, progressive enhancement, mobile first).
+I like the responsive web design approach of primarily using media queries.
+Also doing feature detection (usually with Modernizr) combined with polyfills.

 * What are the different ways to visually hide content (and make it available only for screen readers)?

   ```html